 Goldfarb is conveniently located on the Washington University Medical Center campus along with Barnes-Jewish Hospital, where most of our clinical experiences take place.

 State-of-the-Art Clinical Simulations

-We offer high-fidelity patient simulation through our world-class Clinical Simulation Institute.
-Simulated learning experiences provide students with additional exposure to problems frequently seen in acute and critical care settings or those that may result in significant morbidity and mortality.
-The Clinical Simulation Institute also provides the perfect environment for gaining hands-on experience with procedures and skills commonly utilized in these settings.
+We offer high-fidelity patient simulations through our world-class Clinical Simulation Institute.
+These active learning experiences provide students with additional exposure to problems that are frequently encountered in acute and critical care settings or those that may result in significant morbidity and mortality.

 Dedicated Invasive Procedures & Skills Course

-Gain additional support and experience through a dedicated course where you’ll perform invasive procedures like central line insertion, arterial line insertion, airway management, and lumbar puncture in a simulated environment.
-Students are also introduced to critical care ultrasound, ECG interpretation, and mechanical ventilation management.
-An introduction to the interpretation of chest and abdominal radiology is provided by Mallinckrodt Institute of Radiology physicians followed by designated clinical hours in the radiology reading rooms at Washington University School of Medicine.
+Gain additional support and experience through a dedicated course where you’ll perform invasive procedures such as central line insertion, arterial line insertion, endotracheal intubation, and lumbar puncture in a simulated environment.
+Students are also introduced to critical care ultrasound, ECG and radiology interpretation, and mechanical ventilation management.

 Graduates of the accredited Adult-Gerontology Acute Care Nurse Practitioner concentration will be prepared to take the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) certification exam to become certified in the field.

 Our graduates secure acute care nurse practitioner positions in a variety of settings, providing care for patients with acute, critical, and/or complex chronic health conditions.
 Typical practice environments include critical care, emergency medicine, hospitalist services, and other specialty services.

 Successful Program Outcomes